Sistav/LittleManComputerEmulator/README.md

 - **LMCP Files**: Files with the extension `.lmcp` contain human-readable instructions that define the behavior of the LMC program.

-- **LMCB Files**: Files with the extension `.lmcb` are precompiled files generated from LMC program code.
-These files contain the compiled machine code that the interpreter reads and executes directly.
+- **LMCB Files**: Files with the extension `.lmcb` are precompiled files generated from the LMC program code.
+These files contain the compiled machine code the interpreter reads and executes directly.

 ## Getting Started